 What type of implants do you use for breast augmentation?

 If you have been thinking about breast augmentation cosmetic surgery for the last couple of years, you know it is a very difficult decision to make.
 There are many questions you have about the surgery, the implants and recovery.
-A consultation with a board-certified plastic surgeon is your first step to learn more about this surgery and learn more about the physician.
+A consultation with a board-certified plastic surgeon is your first step to learn more about this surgery and about the physician performing it.
 However, you are ready to see the doctor NOW, and you do not want to wait 4-8 weeks for a consultation.
 Unfortunately, there are times it can take that long for your appointment.
 As a convenience to our patients, you can now meet with our Patient Advocate for your first consultation.
 This complimentary consultation is very informative and you will learn so much about the complete process.
 This is truly a one-on-one educational experience from someone who has been through the process herself.
-She can share her personal experience as well as give good concise information.
+She can share her personal experience as well as give good concise information on the procedure.

 view our photo galleries